MisterChief95/sd-forge-extra-samplers/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## License

-This project is licensed under the Apache 2.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 If any of these are incorrect please let me know!